 Is Icelandic One of the Hardest Languages in the World?

 Icelandic is known for being a hard language to learn.
-For Western Europeans and people with English as their native language, I dare say it’s still not that hard.
-(You might disagree.)
+For Western Europeans and people with English as their native language, it’s still not that hard.
 Sure, Icelandic has many forms, and words change a little depending on the sentence they’re used in.

-Sometimes, we speak on the in-breath, and we have more than a dozen words for “snow,” but it’s a very phonetic language, where letters always sound the way they sound (very different from English and French, for example, but similar to Spanish).
+Sometimes, Icelanders speak in the in-breath and have more than a dozen words for “snow,” but it’s a very phonetic language.
+This means that letters always sound the way they sound (very different from English and French, for example, but similar to Spanish).
 The alphabet is Latin and familiar to Western European languages.

 If you’re extremely good with languages, it’s even possible to learn how to speak Icelandic in just one week.
 This was proven by Daniel Tammet from the UK back in 2004.
 Learning a new language is always hard.

 But if you already know English, Icelandic shouldn’t be too difficult, at least not as much as learning a language with a different structure and alphabet, such as Chinese, Arabic, or Russian.
 And as for European languages, Welsh has got to be more difficult than Icelandic!

 There are some useful websites where you can learn Icelandic online, either for free or for a small fee.
 These include icelandiconline.com and italki.com.
 You can also learn Icelandic online or attend classes in Iceland at the Tin Can Factory.
 Their courses include visiting galleries or band rehearsals, cooking Icelandic recipes together, and more.

-Useful Phrases in Icelandic for First Time Visitors
+Useful Phrases in Icelandic for First-Time Visitors

 Halló - Hello